KalaniEhuKai/SliceAndDiceDataDisplayTwitchExtension/dev_notes.md

 # TODO
 Doesn't work with Blessings.
 Need to also pull that down an check for that, too.
+The mouseexit doesnt work consistently when leaving the screen Add the curse cost to the display info
+Should it only update on mouseover and not continuously? put Warnings section in Config.

 # Steps for testing:
 1. Zip all of the local files (extension content)